-Figure 4.5: Examples of Spherical to 2D mappings

-Editor's Note: Figure 4.5 will be updated with actually used projection maps in the context of specification.

 Following the definitions in clause 4.1.2, the mapping of the color samples of 2D texture images onto a spherical coordinate space in angular coordinates (ϕ, θ) for use in omnidirectional video applications for which the viewing perspective is from the origin looking outward toward the inside of the sphere.
 The spherical coordinates are defined so that ϕ is the azimuth and θ is the elevation.

 Assume a 2D texture with pictureWidth and pictureHeight, being the width and height, respectively, of a monoscopic projected luma picture, in luma samples and the center point of a sample location (i, j) along the horizontal and vertical axes, respectively, then for the equirectangular projection the sphere coordinates (, ) for the luma sample location, in degrees, are given by the following equations: